 - Visiting the electorate office at Level 1, 110 – 112 George Street, Beenleigh

 If you are applying for a message on behalf of a relative or friend who lives in another electorate, their local Federal Member will be notified so they can send a message too.

 You will need to provide supporting documentation such as birth certificates or marriage certificates.

 If these are not available you can provide a statutory declaration.
 Statutory declaration forms are available at any post office.

-Where appropriate, your request to the Prime Minister will be passed on to the Governor-General and The Queen so you only have to make one application.
+Where appropriate, your request to the Prime Minister will be passed on to the Governor-General and The King so you only have to make one application.

 How Early Should I Send in the Form?